Antipurity/on-ai-article/README.md

 <p>[Bracketed spans are skippable.]</p>

-<p>It's a tale that loops back on itself, so it may not make total sense at first.
+<p>It's a tale that loops back on itself many times, trading an awkward start for a greater end, so it may not make total sense at first.
 But is there a better way to tell this?
 Not found.<br>
 So to reveal the deepest of secrets, one must endure the most immature-sounding of word collectives.</p>

 <br>